-The Information section includes relevant details about the job, such as the job Id, a link to open the job and get more details and a Status field where you can see whether the job has succeeded or failed, or if it is still in progress or has not started yet.
+The Information section includes relevant details about the job, such as the job Id, a link to open the job and get more details and a Status field where you can see whether the job has succeeded or failed, or is still in progress or has not started yet.

-In the Description section you can find a more detailed explanation of the job that has been executed as well as the error message and the error code (if the job has failed):
+In the Description section, you can find a more detailed explanation of the job that has been executed as well as the error message and the error code (if the job has failed):

 In the Parent Records section, you can find four lookup fields: User Story, Deployment, Function and Promotion.
 If the result has been created after triggering a flow from a user story, the user story reference number will be populated on the User Story field.
-If the result has been generated from a deployment step, the deployment job name will be displayed on the Deployment field.
+If the result has been generated from a deployment step, the deployment job name of that step will be displayed on the Deployment field.
 If the result comes from a function or a promotion, the name of the function or promotion will be populated.
 This allows you to navigate to the records that triggered the result quickly: